brootware/CTF-Writeups/README.md

-# CTF-Gym-Writeups
+# CTF-Writeups

-A collection of CTF-Gym-Writeups.
+A collection of CTF-Writeups.
 I have also written some quick tools to solve general CTF problems and can be found at https://github.com/Brucius/picoCTF-tools.

 **QUICK DISCLAIMER** : These are only writeups to document my thought process while solving a challenge.
 Only the how-tos are written and all of the solutions are not given in these writeups to prevent spoiling the fun.